 - 32 bit and 64 bit versions supported.

-- CIMCO DNC-Max and MDC-Max Web Clients require a mobile device with internet browser.
+- CIMCO DNC-Max and MDC-Max Web Clients require a desktop or mobile device with internet browser.

 - CIMCO MDC-Max Pocket PC client requires Pocket PC 2002 or newer.